sejori/pekommunity/README.md

 # pekommunity

-The purpose of this repository to house useful (and generic) middleware, handlers and utils from the community, particularly for integrating external tools and services with [Peko](https://github.com/sebringrose/peko) apps.
+The purpose of this repository to house generic [Peko](https://github.com/sebringrose/peko) middleware, handlers and utils from the community.
+Particularly those useful for integrating external tools and services.

 Storing them in one place helps prevent common logic being replicated across community projects and provides a nice productivity boost.

+Happy coding ✌️🤓